Jayshua/tg-daemon/readme.md

 echo "Second Line"
 echo "//send"

-# The final //send is optional
+# The last //send is optional, any echoed but unset text after the script terminates will be sent automatically.
 echo "This message will be sent after the script terminates."
 ```